byterubpay/byterub-site/_posts/2017-07-09-overview-and-logs-for-the-dev-meeting-held-on-2017-07-09.md

 **\<pero>** maybe 2 weeks isnt that bad to have it coincide with the dev meetings - but not all FFS work is dev wwork
 **\<pero>** yea precisely tewinget
 **\<fluffypony>** milestones are the reporting periods
-**\<mattcode>** The Monero Enterprise Alliance needs to promote agility in the workplace, so we should all sprint every two weeks.
+**\<mattcode>** The ByteRub Enterprise Alliance needs to promote agility in the workplace, so we should all sprint every two weeks.
 **\<fluffypony>** mattcode: hence the creation of MEAT
 **\<tewinget>** we know how fluffypony loves his MEAT.
 **\<pero>** well i typically insert checkpoints before milestones in projects